ASL & Interpreting Studies

 Check out the Department of ASL & Interpreting Studies Facebook page for our current activities!

-2022 Honor Students from the ASL-English Interpretation Program
+2025 Honor Students IN the ASLEI Program